 These owls spend the whole year in Michigan, spread across its forests and parks.
 Your best chance of catching them is during the night because that’s when they go out to hunt.

 Despite their adorable appearance, Northern Saw-whets are avid hunters.
-They spend most of their time flying around trees, seeking their prey out.
+They spend most of their time flying around trees, seeking out prey.

 - Scientific Name: Bubo scandiacus